-The Company expects that the 2017 Annual Meeting of Stockholders will be held in May 2017, but the exact date, time, and location of such meeting have yet to be determined.
-A stockholder who intends to present a proposal at that annual meeting pursuant to the SEC's Rule 14a-8 must submit the proposal in writing to the Company at its address, Capitala Finance Corp., 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209, and the Company must receive the proposal on or before November 17, 2016, in order for the proposal to be considered for inclusion in the Company's proxy statement for that meeting.
+The Company expects that the 2018 Annual Meeting of Stockholders will be held in May 2018, but the exact date, time, and location of such meeting have yet to be determined.
+A stockholder who intends to present a proposal at that annual meeting pursuant to the SEC's Rule 14a-8 must submit the proposal in writing to the Company at its address, Capitala Finance Corp., 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209, and the Company must receive the proposal on or before November 20, 2017, in order for the proposal to be considered for inclusion in the Company's proxy statement for that meeting.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the meeting.

-Stockholder proposals or director nominations to be presented at the 2017 Annual Meeting of Stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company not less than 120 days or more than 150 days in advance of the one year anniversary of the date the Company's proxy statement was released to stockholders in connection with the previous year's Annual Meeting of Stockholders.
-For the Company's 2017 Annual Meeting of Stockholders, the Company must receive such proposals and nominations between October 18, 2016 and November 17, 2016.
-If the date of the Annual Meeting has been changed by more than thirty (30) calendar days from the date contemplated at the time of the previous year's proxy statement, stockholder proposals or director nominations must be so received not later than the tenth day following the day on which such notice of the date of the 2017 Annual Meeting of Stockholders or such public disclosure is made.
+Stockholder proposals or director nominations to be presented at the 2018 Annual Meeting of Stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company not less than 120 days or more than 150 days in advance of the one year anniversary of the date of the Company's proxy statement for the 2017 Annual Meeting of Stockholders.
+For the Company's 2018 Annual Meeting of Stockholders, the Company must receive such proposals and nominations between October 21, 2017 and November 20, 2017.
+If the date of the 2018 Annual Meeting of Stockholders is advanced or delayed by more than thirty (30) calendar days from the first anniversary of the date of the 2017 Annual Meeting of Stockholders, stockholder proposals or director nominations to be timely must be received not less than 120 days or more than 150 days prior to the date of the 2018 Annual Meeting of Stockholders, or not later than the tenth day following the day on which public announcement of the date of the 2018 Annual Meeting of Stockholders is first made.
 Proposals must also comply with the other requirements contained in the Company's Bylaws, including supporting documentation and other information.
 Proxies solicited by the Company will confer discretionary voting authority with respect to these proposals, subject to SEC rules governing the exercise of this authority.